 Some experts recommend that the arms and legs or the face, arms, and hands should be exposed to direct sunlight for 5 to 15 minutes at least 3 times a week, but some people, such as those who have darker skin or are older, may need more exposure to sunlight.
 However, many dermatologists do not recommend increased sunlight exposure because risk of skin cancer is increased.

 Vitamin D deficiency usually occurs in people who are not exposed to sunlight and who do not consume enough vitamin D in their diet.

 When the skin is exposed to enough sunlight, the body usually forms enough vitamin D. However, certain circumstances increase the risk of vitamin D deficiency even when there is exposure to sunlight:

 The skin forms less vitamin D in response to sunlight in certain groups of people.
 They include people with darker skin (particularly blacks), older people, and people who use sunscreen.

 The body may not be able to absorb enough vitamin D from foods.
-In malabsorption disorders, people cannot absorb fats normally (see Malabsorption).
+In malabsorption disorders, people cannot absorb fats normally.
 They also cannot absorb vitamin D because it is a fat-soluble vitamin, which is normally absorbed with fats in the small intestine.
 Less vitamin D may be absorbed from the intestine as people age.

 The body may not be able to convert vitamin D to an active form.
-Certain kidney and liver disorders and several rare hereditary disorders (see Hypophosphatemic Rickets) interfere with this conversion, as do certain drugs, such as some anticonvulsants and rifampin.
+Certain kidney and liver disorders and several rare hereditary disorders (such as hypophosphatemic rickets) interfere with this conversion, as do certain drugs, such as some anticonvulsants and rifampin.